ewcloud/ewc-ansible-playbook-ipa-enroll-automation-via-morpheus/README.md

 life cycle via a web-based graphical user interphase (GUI).

-Assuming an [IPA server](https://www.freeipa.org/) is already provisioned and configured within the EWC environment, the template is designed to:
-* Execute a one-time setup for automation (i.e. Morpheus Integration, Tasks, Workflow and Network Domain) such that:
+Assuming an [IPA server](https://www.freeipa.org/) is already provisioned and configured within the EWC environment, this template simplifies the remaining configuration to a one-time setup for Morpheus (i.e. Morpheus Integration, Tasks, Workflow and Network Domain) such that:
-  * New virtual machines created via the Morpheus GUI within a user-defined Morpheus Network Domain, will enroll onto a the IPA server's provided DNS and LDAP services.
+* New virtual machines created via the Morpheus GUI, within a user-defined Morpheus Network Domain, will enroll onto a the IPA server's provided DNS and LDAP services.
 * Enrolled virtual machines will disenroll from the IPA server upon their deletion via Morpheus GUI

 ## Copyright and License